MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-teams-bot.md

 - The [unification process](data-unification.md) is complete.
 - Fields are added to the [search and filter index](search-filter-index.md).
 - Customer Insights and Teams are in the same organization.
-- Your environment in Customer Insights is a B2C environment.
+- Your environment has the primary target audience set to individual customers.
+Business accounts aren't supported.

 ## Configure the bot